CSR Goals for Senju Metal Industry Co., Ltd.

 1. Business Integrity

-• ・The Company complies with relevant domestic and international laws and regulations, including Japan's Unfair Competition Prevention Act and the United States Foreign Corrupt Practices Act (FCPA), and prohibits bribery of public officials and government officials or their equivalents.
+• ・The Company complies with relevant domestic and International laws and regulations, including Japan's Unfair Competition Prevention Act and the United States Foreign Corrupt Practices Act (FCPA), and prohibits bribery of public officials and government officials or their equivalents.

 3. Disclosure of Information

-4. Intellectual Property
+4. Respecting Intellectual Property

 5. Fair Business Activities